Second-hand Smoke: Just The Facts

 Young children, babies and people who are already ill or very old and frail are particularly vulnerable, but second-hand smoke is bad for everyone’s health – even pets!

 It has been against the law to smoke in public places like pubs and restaurants since 2007.
 As a result of this legislation, there were 1,200 fewer hospital admissions for heart attacks recorded in the following year alone.
 Imagine how many more heart attacks have been avoided since then!

 Smokefree Cars Legislation

-The new law helps protect under 18s from the dangers of secondhand smoke and both the driver and the smoker can be fined £50 if anyone smokes in the vehicle.
+This law helps protect under 18s from the dangers of secondhand smoke and both the driver and the smoker can be fined £50 if anyone smokes in the vehicle.

-4 helpful ways to define second-hand smoke:
+4 helpful ways to explain second-hand smoke: